posts

 "The legendary Jan Kowalczyk is dead" (2020)

-"The whole history of Polish equestrianism is dead" [link] (2020) - Dariusz Urbanowicz
+"'The entire history of Polish horse riding' is dead" (2020) - Dariusz Urbanowicz

 "Jan Kowalczyk" (2012) - Witold Dane